11 Things to Do in Friday Harbor without a Car

 Susie’s Mopeds in Friday Harbor offers a variety of rental options, but our favorite is the scoot coupes.
 These small two-person vehicles are a cross between a scooter and a car.
 They allow for one driver (who is required to have a driving license) and one passenger, along with a very small storage space.

-Planning to take a Kenmore Air Express flight from Boeing Field or Paine Field?
+Planning to take a Kenmore Air Express flight from Boeing Field?
 They’ll bring the bike to Friday Harbor Airport!
 Land at the Friday Harbor Seaplane Dock?
 They’ll deliver the bike directly to the Marina.
 Of course, you could also walk to their shop, which is conveniently located downtown.

 Pastries.
 Cookies.
 Cakes.
 Wild yeast bread.
 Bakery San Juan has it all.
 But the favorite for locals and visitors is undoubtedly the thin-crust pizzas.
 Among the top pies is the island pepperoni – featuring island-made pepperoni and the bakery’s housemade mozzarella.
 Just keep in mind, the bakery is only open Monday through Friday.
 If you happen to only be visiting during the weekend, check the farmers market, where they often have a stand.